xpsi-group/xpsi/docs/source/install.rst

 use EMCEE as the back-up sampler (see example in :doc:`Modeling<Modeling>`).
 Note however that the post-processing turorials have only been implemented for the outputs of MultiNest.

-The package will be installed in your Conda environment (if activated).

 X-PSI